Tyler-Murphy/require-from-drive/readme.md

 ### Test

 To run the Apps Script tests, use the Apps Script IDE to select "test" from the "Run" menu.
 An error will be thrown and a message will pop up if any test fails.

+To run the local tests, run `npm test`.
+If you're running them for the first time, many will fail.
+Follow the instructions printed after you run the test command to get set up for testing.